Salma1620/Spring-Boot-Doc/README.md

         if (user == null) {
             return ResponseEntity.status(HttpStatus.NOT_FOUND).body(null);
+            // Returns an HTTP 404 Not Found response with an empty body.
         }

+        return ResponseEntity.ok(user);
-        return ResponseEntity.ok(user); // HTTP 200 OK with user as the body }
+        // Returns an HTTP 200 OK response with the user object in the body.
+    }

     @PostMapping("/users")